PCMDI/pcmdi_metrics/README.md

 GETTING STARTED
 ----------------

-Installation requirments and instructions are available at: https://github.com/PCMDI/pcmdi_metrics/wiki/Install
+Installation requirements and instructions are available at: https://github.com/PCMDI/pcmdi_metrics/wiki/Install

 Some installation support for modeling groups participating in CMIP is available via pcmdi-metrics@llnl.gov